Some of us love looking up at the night sky and getting lost in the far away galaxies, constellations and twinkling lights.

 Here’s our quick guide to making the most of the last month of the Milky Way season.
 You’re sure to find something that suits your interests.

 Our Dark Sky Reserve spans 3,200 square kilometres and includes more than 20,000 hectares of public conservation parks, privately-owned wildlife reserves and significant wetlands – so you’ll have no trouble finding somewhere new and interesting to visit.

-To help get you started, we’ve already prepared our best 15 places to visit for astrophotography and general stargazing, in a map here.
+To help get you started, we’ve already prepared our best 15 places to visit for astrophotography and general stargazing.

 There are plenty of small towns to visit and explore the skies.
 Ovals at Cambrai, Blanchetown and Sedan are ideal, along with lookouts at Palmer, Purnong, Younghusband and Maynards Lookout between Walker Flat and Wongulla.

 However, if you’d rather sit back in a guided tour – your chariot awaits with Juggle House Experiences.
 Who better to show you around than a proud local?
 This quirky and hilarious team will provide insightful and light-hearted commentary on your journey.
 Choose from three different levels of dark sky tours to suit your interests (one even includes champagne!).

 Sometimes taking a break from the busyness of life can be a challenge.
 If you need to unwind, then book in a relaxing adventure in nature.
 The Mid Murray is a great destination for camping with numerous caravan parks, campsites and reserves available.

 Get the best night sky experience by camping out under the stars.
 It’ll make you want to put down your phone, put the hustle and bustle on hold and switch your focus to something more slow-paced.